dfdeshom/dotfiles/README.md

 Bootstrapping emacs
 ====================
-On first startup and upon reading `.emacs.d/`, `emacs` will download install, and configure the different packages in `.emacs.d/lisp/init-packages.el`
+On first startup and upon reading `.emacs.d/`, `emacs` will download, install, and configure the different packages in `.emacs.d/lisp/init-packages.el`

 Other files